-C. Generator Routine Maintenance - Very little routine maintenance is required on the generator itself as it contains no consumable parts.
+C. Generator Routine Maintenance

+Very little routine maintenance is required on the generator itself as it contains no consumable parts.
 The generator and control panel should be kept free of oil and dirt.
 The generator air intake and exhaust must be kept clear of all debris.

-The Generator frequency should be checked periodically to insure that the engine is maintaining the correct operating speed.
-The voltage should be checked with an external voltmeter to be certain the voltmeter on the control panel is maintaining accuracy.

-1.Inspecting generator insulation - Routine nondestructive testing of the stator windings may be required where the unit is subjected to excessive humidity, and/or dirty environment.
+- 1. The generator frequency should be checked periodically to insure that the engine is maintaining the correct operating speed.
+The voltage should be checked with an external voltmeter. - 2.
+Inspecting generator insulation Routine nondestructive testing of the stator windings may be required where the unit is subjected to excessive humidity, and/or dirty environment.
 This is especially important when the Generator Set is used for prime power.

-When making an insulation test on the exciter armature or main field, disconnect all diodes (including the rotating rectifiers).
-This is done to protect diode elements and rectifiers from high-voltage breakdown during megger test.
+When making an insulation test on the main field, disconnect all diodes.
+This is done to protect diode elements from high voltage breakdown during megger test.

 Measure insulation resistance with a megger.
-If reading of less than 200 megohm is obtained at 75 degrees F. (297k) ambient temperature and moisture is suspected, dry the insulation as described later in this section.
+If reading of less than 200 megohm is obtained at 75 degrees F.

+(297k) ambient temperature and moisture is suspected, dry the insulation as described later in this section.